filmil/bazel-registry/ai/generate_spec.md

   box.
 * Update the list of module cards on each change to the text input box.
 * Ensure that when the text input box is empty, that all cards are shown.

+## Subtask 5

+Modify the HTML template in `//cmd/generate/main.go` as follows:

+* For each module version, add a mouse-over which on hover displays the text needed to add this module into `MODULE.bazel` when used.
+Add a "copy" icon that on click copies that text into the current clipboard.
+* Use double quotes for quoting strings in the mouse-over.